Predrag Cvitanović

 Predrag Cvitanović ([tsʋitǎːnoʋitɕ, - tsʋǐta-]; born April 1, 1946) is a theoretical physicist regarded for his work in nonlinear dynamics, particularly his contributions to periodic orbit theory.

 Life

 Cvitanović earned his B.S. from MIT in 1969 and his Ph.D. at Cornell University in 1973.
 Before joining the physics department at the Georgia Institute of Technology he was the director of the Center for Chaos and Turbulence Studies of the Niels Bohr Institute in Copenhagen.

 Cvitanović is a member of the Royal Danish Academy of Sciences and Letters, a corresponding member of Croatian Academy of Sciences and Arts, a recipient of the Research Prize of the Danish Physical Society, and a fellow of the American Physical Society.

 In 2009 Cvitanović was the recipient of the prestigious Alexander von Humboldt Prize for his work in turbulence theory.

-He currently holds the Glen P. Robinson Chair in Non-Linear Science in from Georgia Institute of Technology.
+He currently holds the Glen P. Robinson Chair in Non-Linear Science at the Georgia Institute of Technology.